 Located inside Santa Monica’s Casa del Mar hotel, Terrazza is a bastion of seaside salumi, serving enough prosciutto, pecorino and Grana Padano to seemingly transport diners to the Italian Riviera.
 The menu swerves back stateside with the well-rounded craft beer list and all-American brunch options like house-cured brisket hash and buttermilk waffles.

 Photography by Lisa Romerein courtesy of Hotel Casa Del Mar

 Go to: Terrazza Lounge

 The Strand House, Manhattan Beach

 For a palm-fringed pierside pick, head to The Strand House across from the Manhattan Beach pier.
-In addition to contemporary Californian fare, the restaurant offers elevated takes on comfort classics, including mac ‘n’ cheese, pizza and glazed doughnuts.
+In addition to contemporary Californian fare, the restaurant offers elevated takes on comfort classics, including wood-fired Brussels sprouts, pizza and glazed doughnuts.
 In addition to a beach-friendly cocktail menu, The Strand has a wine list full of formidable selections from around the globe.
 All are best enjoyed while overlooking the bright, sandy beach.